hwangbro/public_notes/crystal_extended.md

 - I am playing on a ROM to practice clearing the textboxes perfectly.
 If textbox turns red, that means I failed in clearing that textbox

 ### New route??
-- The overall route is still the same, but this idea allows me to get truly ridiculous Falkner times (top end with these strats is currently around 13:5x, but with more development could save another ~15-20s)
+- The overall route is still the same, but this idea allows me to get truly ridiculous Falkner times (top end with these strats is currently around 13:3x)